evaluationz

 Employment verification

-- Verifies past roles, tenure, job responsibilities with past employers.
+• Verifies past roles, tenure, and job responsibilities with past employers.

-- Looks for employment gaps, dual employment, inconsistencies in job titles.
+• Look for employment gaps, dual employment, and inconsistencies in job titles.

-- For example, some vendors like First Advantage list “Gap in Employment History” as a key check.
-First Advantage North America
+• For example, some vendors like First Advantage list “Gap in Employment History” as a key check.

 Education and address verification

-- Education verification: degrees, diplomas, institution, attendance, major subject.
-First Advantage North America+1
+• Education verification: degrees, diplomas, institution, attendance, and major subject.

-- Especially critical for blue-collar hires in logistics, retail, manufacturing with worker mobility.
+• Especially critical for blue-collar hires in logistics, retail, and manufacturing with worker mobility.

 Criminal record checks (local and national databases)

-- According to SpringVerify, level-2 or level-3 screening involves state and national criminal checks.
-SpringVerify India
+• According to SpringVerify, level-2 or level-3 screening involves state and national criminal checks.

 Identity verification (Aadhaar, PAN, Passport, UAN)

-- For example, UAN (Universal Account Number for EPFO) can be used to verify employment history via the provident fund record.
-First Advantage North America+1
+• For example, UAN (Universal Account Number for EPFO) can be used to verify employment history via the provident fund record.

-- Aadhaar, PAN, Passport verification ensure candidate is who they claim to be.
+• Aadhaar, PAN, and Passport verification ensure the candidate is who they claim to be.

 Reference verification

-- Contacting professional references (past managers, peers) to validate candidate’s work ethic, role, behaviour.
+• Contacting professional references (past managers, peers) to validate the candidate’s work ethic, role, and behaviour.

 Drug test & medical screening

-- Particularly relevant for safety-sensitive roles such as logistics drivers, manufacturing workers, healthcare staff.
+• Particularly relevant for safety-sensitive roles such as logistics drivers, manufacturing workers, and healthcare staff.

 Credit history check

-- Often applicable for finance sector hires, senior management, roles with financial responsibility.
+• Often applicable for finance sector hires, senior management, and roles with financial responsibility.

 Social media screening

-- For instance, Quinfy lists social media screening as a service.
-Quinfy
+• For instance, Quinfy lists social media screening as a service.

 UAN and Aadhaar verification

-- As noted, UAN verification verifies employee’s membership with EPFO (provident fund).
-First Advantage North America
+• As noted, UAN verification verifies an employee’s membership with EPFO (provident fund).

-- Aadhaar verification helps confirm identity across India—a key capability for PAN India hiring operations.
+• Aadhaar verification helps confirm identity across India.
+It’s a key capability for PAN India hiring operations.

 End-to-end BGV partner for enterprises

-- Also integrates with your HRMS/ATS, provides dashboards, field team coverage across India (and ideally overseas if remote hiring).
+• Also integrates with your HRMS/ATS, provides dashboards, and field team coverage across India (and ideally overseas if remote hiring).

 4. How the Background Verification Process Works

-Here is a step-by-step view of how top background verification companies in India manage the process.
+Here is a step-by-step guide for how the background verification process will be done by the top background verification companies in India.

 Step 1: Data collection and candidate consent